jantimon/next-yak/README.md

-# yacijs
+# next-jak

 yet another CSS-in-JS library

-a CSS-in-JS POC with the power of "dynamic at the speed and reliability of static" 🙃
+a CSS-in-JS with the power of "dynamic at the speed and reliability of static" 🙃

+the initial version of next-jak will only work for next.js

 ## Motivation